learn-co-curriculum/poodr-chapter-8-combining-objects-with-composition/README.md

 ## Using Composition for "has a" Relationships

-In the previous chapter, we used inheritance "is a" relationships and explored the use of modules and their subclasses.
+In the previous chapter, we used inheritance for "is a" relationships and explored the use of modules and their subclasses.

 Here, we explore another paradigm for structuring our code.

+Examples in Ironboard: course.rb

 ### 8.1 Composing a Bicycle of Parts (Read: More Bikes!)

 To get us started down the path of composition, Sandi reused the `Bicycle` heirarchy by abstracting its parts into its own class and having each type of bike inherit from the `Parts` class with their own parts class (`MountainBikeParts`, `RoadBikeParts`).

 Before we dive in further, how does the concept of composition feel so far?
-Have you used it previously or do you wish to use it more?
+Have you used it previously or do you wish you used it more?

 ### 8.2 Composing the Parts Object

-The way you name your classes is important.
+How you name your classes is important.
 To prevent communication problems, Sandi named the new class `Parts` which will be the parent of `Part`. `Parts` is now a wrapper that contains an array of `Part` objects.

 Instead of thinking of `Part` objects as instances, Sandi tells us to think of them as objects that play the role of `Part`.
 "They don’t have to be a kind-of the Part class, they just have to act like one; that is, they must respond to name, description, and needs_spare." -pg.
 172